 Independent Medical Education Grants

-Seattle Genetics is committed to supporting innovative, high quality, independent accredited and unaccredited medical education for healthcare professionals that addresses unmet medical needs, fosters clinical excellence, and improves health outcomes in areas of interest to our company.
+Seagen is committed to supporting innovative, high quality, independent accredited and unaccredited medical education for healthcare professionals and/or patients that addresses unmet medical needs, fosters clinical excellence, and improves health outcomes in areas of interest to our company.
 A program supported by an educational grant must be for scientific and educational purposes only and not considered a commercial or corporate sponsorship.
 For more information on independent medical education grants, please see ourProgram Overview

 Our Investigator-Sponsored Trials (IST) program provides support for external clinical research that advances medical and/or scientific knowledge about our products to enhance patient care.
-Our current IST portfolio supports Hematology/Oncology and Immunology indications, though with strong scientific rationale other indications may be considered.
+Our current IST portfolio includes programs investigating brentuximab vedotin in lymphoma and tucatinib in breast and other HER2-expressing cancers.
+Other research areas may be considered with strong scientific rationale.

-The objective of the Seattle Genetics IST program is to provide funding and/or study drug for clinical research that will:
+The objective of the Seagen IST program is to provide funding and/or study drug for clinical research that will:

-- Support pilot studies that explore the feasibility of new treatments.
+- Support pilot studies that explore the feasibility of investigational treatments.

 For additional information regarding support for ISTs, please see ourProgram Overview

-Seattle Genetics considers requests for preclinical research using brentuximab vedotin (SGN-35, ADCETRIS).
 Requests for materials transfer or sponsored research will be considered, with a limited number of projects supported each year.
 To discuss your proposal prior to submission, please contact your MSL directly.
-For assistance in identifying the MSL for your territory, please contactIST@seagen.com
+For assistance in identifying the MSL for your territory, please contact IST@seagen.com

 For all grant types please note: